-Happyville Compassionate Care is committed to supporting and protecting client's right to make informed decisions about their own life and give informed consent.
+Happyville Compassionate Care is committed to supporting and protecting client's right to make informed and independent decisions about their own life and give informed consent.
+This policy assumes that each participant has the dignity of risk to make their own decisions.